Texas A&M University Corps of Cadets: Modern corps

-A contingent form the Corps of Cadets at the U.S. Army 250th Anniversary Parade, 16 June 2025.
+A contingent from the Corps of Cadets at the U.S. Army 250th Anniversary Parade, 16 June 2025.

 Today, the Cadet Corps is a coeducational institution, and all but eight of its units are gender-integrated.
 Over 2,500 students, including over 300 women are members of the Corps, and, although this is only a small percentage of the overall student population, the Corps remains a highly visible presence on campus, a reminder of the school's origins as an all-male military college.
 Cadets are active in many campus organizations and are renowned for their school spirit and have the moniker "Keepers of the Spirit".
+Texas A&M is one of six U.S. colleges classified as senior military colleges under federal law and is the largest.